-In 2002, Bryant founded b-healthy!
-(Build Healthy Eating and Lifestyles to Help Youth), a multi-year initiative designed to empower youth to be active in creating a more just and sustainable food system.
-Along with his fellow organizers, Bryant helped elevate cooking as an important tool for organizing and base building in the food justice movement.
+Terry is the founder of b-healthy (Build Healthy Eating and Lifestyles to Help Youth), a multi-year initiative in New York City designed to empower youth to be more active in fighting for a more sustainable food system.

 Food Justice: At the Intersection of Food, Politics, Poverty, Public Health and the Environment

 How can we provide healthy food choices for all Americans, regardless of income, geography or race?
 In this interactive talk, Bryant Terry shows us how the food we eat directly affects issues such as poverty, sustainability, and structural racism.
 How can we get healthier food into low income urban areas?
 What can each of us-- whether urban dweller or suburbanite-- do to eat healthier?
 And how will these choices affect everything from the environment to social justice?
 Terry doesn't push faddish or prescribed diets.
 But he will occasionally sing and even cook a meal to demonstrate how simple (and delicious) making better food choices can be.
 Fusing food justice and personal history, Terry shows us how to improve access to fresh food in our communities: whether that community is your campus, your workplace, your neighbourhood, or just your own set of friends gathered in the kitchen.

 The Inspired Vegan

 From the author of Vegan Soul Kitchen: ingredients that inspire, unique recipes, and menus for everyday feasts.